gmccormick8/simple-gcp-static-website/README.md

 # GCP Static Website Terraform Project

 This project provides Infrastructure as Code (IaC) for deploying a static website on Google Cloud Platform using Cloud Storage and Cloud Load Balancing.
-The implementation is based on Google's [Host a Static Website](https://cloud.google.com/storage/docs/hosting-static-website#lb-host) guide.
+The implementation is based on Google's [Host a Static Website](https://cloud.google.com/storage/docs/hosting-static-website) guide.
 This project is designed to run from the Google Cloud Shell using a user-friendly startup script.
-Simply clone the repo, run the script (following the prompts), and let Terraform do the rest!
+Simply clone this repository, run the script (following the prompts), and let Terraform do the rest!

 ## Architecture